ngolebiewski/CS50SQL-final-project-ng/studio_artist/DESIGN.md

 ## Scope

-This is a database for professional visual artists to track their artworks, sales, and contacts, exapandable for use by galleries and even museums.
+This is a SQLite database for professional visual artists to track their artworks, sales, and contacts, exapandable for use by galleries and even museums.
 Personal note: I am switching careers from being a freelance visua artist to a software engineer, and will use this database to better access my 5,000+ artworks.

 This project takes inspiration from the Metropolitan Museum of Art's Public API for their artwork database (for organizing information about an individual artwork) with a touch of Etsy's sales capabilities.
 Included in the artwork's scope is: